toimur678/Yazilim-Yapimi-Projesi/README.md

-# Yazılım Yapımı Final Projesi
+# Yazılım Yapımı Final Projesi (Software Construction Project)

 ## Description
-This project is developed for the "Yazılım Yapımı" course.
+This project is developed for the "Yazılım Yapımı (software Construction)" course.
 Follow the steps below to run the project:

 ## Prerequisites
 Before running this project, ensure you have the following installed: